devich/quick/README.md

 # Github Pages Template for Readme

-This Jekyll theme simply converts your README.md to the GitHub Pages site with pico.css styles applied.
+This Jekyll theme simply converts your README.md to the GitHub Pages site with [Pico CSS](https://picocss.com/) styles applied.